10XGenomics/enclone/expanded.md

 The `NCROSS` option instructs enclone to <i>not</i> filter out expanded clonotypes that appear in only one dataset arising from the same sample (and which based on their sizes are highly improbable).
-Normally one would want this filtering, but these clonotypes are exactly what we are trying to see now!
+Normally one would want this filtering, but these clonotypes are exactly what we wish to see now!
 Here is the top clonotype:

 <img src="img/illusory1.png" alt="illusory1" title="illusory1" width=75% />

-If we do not use the `NCROSS` option, but search for the clonotype using the heavy chain CDR3 sequence, we see just one cell:
+If we do not use the `NCROSS` option, but search for the clonotype using the heavy chain CDR3 sequence, we see just one cell (the otherw having been filtered out)

 ```
 enclone BCR=128037,128040 CDR3=CARGGTTTYFISW